 Note: 1.
-These options should only be used if frequency stability at start-up is not important for the application.
+This option should only be used if frequency stability at start-up is not important for the application

-7.6 Calibrated Internal RC Oscillator
+8.6 Calibrated Internal RC Oscillator

-The calibrated internal RC Oscillator by default provides a 8.0 MHz clock.
-The frequency is nominal value at 3V and 25°C. The device is shipped with the CKDIV8 Fuse programmed.
-See "System Clock Prescaler" on page 34 for more details.
-This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 7-8.
+By default, the Internal RC Oscillator provides an approximate 8.0 MHz clock.
+Though voltage and temperature dependent, this clock can be very accurately calibrated by the user.
+See Table 28-1 on page 319 for more details.
+The device is shipped with the CKDIV8 Fuse programmed.
+See "System Clock Prescaler" on page 35 for more details.

+This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 8-10.
 If selected, it will operate with no external components.
-During reset, hardware loads the calibration byte into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
-At 3V and 25°C, this calibration gives a frequency of 8 MHz $\pm 10\%$.
-The oscillator can be calibrated to any frequency in the range 7.3 - 8.1 MHz within $\pm 2\%$ accuracy, by changing the OSCCAL register.
+During reset, hardware loads the pre-programmed calibration value into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
+The accuracy of this calibration is shown as Factory calibration in Table 28-1 on page 319.

+By changing the OSCCAL register from SW, see "OSCCAL - Oscillator Calibration Register" on page 37, it is possible to get a higher calibration accuracy than by using the factory calibration.
+The accuracy of this calibration is shown as User calibration in Table 28-1 on page 319.

 When this Oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 284.
+For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 300.

-Table 7-8.
-Internal Calibrated RC Oscillator Operating Modes (1)(3) ------------ ---
+Table 8-10.
+Internal Calibrated RC Oscillator Operating Modes(1)(3)